muziejus/javascripting-english-major/9-dataset.md

 The Wikipedia page for the General Prologue provides a word-for-word translation into Modern English.
-So let’s add a property, `modern`, to each word-object that includes gives its modern version:
+So let’s add a property, `modern`, to each word-`Object` that includes gives its modern version:

 ```javascript
 line1 = [{text: "Whan", modern: "When"}, {text: "that"}, {text: "Aprill,",